tylertitsworth/5th-age-srd/Classes/Paladin.md

 Choose either a second flexible attack, a second daily spell from the same terrain, OR a third daily use of Wild Heal.

+#### Nature’s Smite

-**Nature’s Smite (Smite Power):** You can trigger your Warrior Druid flexible attack with this smite.
+You can trigger your Warrior Druid flexible attack with this smite.
 If the target is a creature that’s not native to the current terrain, you have advantage on the attack roll, and you can trigger your Warrior Druid flexible maneuver based on either d20 roll.

 ---